emxsys/worldwind-web-app-tutorial/docs/lesson-2.md

 ### Add the WorldWind library

-Add this code to the list of JavaScript script elements at the bottom of the web page:
+Add this code to the list of JavaScript scripts at the bottom of the web page:

 ```html
 <script src="https://files.worldwind.arc.nasa.gov/artifactory/web/0.9.0/worldwind.min.js"></script>